 While the rice cooks, chop your vegetables.
 Combine the soy sauce, maple syrup, pineapple juice, and chili sauce in a liquid measuring cup.
 In a small bowl make a slurry with the tablespoon of cornstarch and 1/4 cup of water.
 Set aside.

 Once the rice is done, stir in the vegetables.
 Pour in the sauce over the rice mixture, stirring so that the rice/vegetable mixture is evenly hydrated.
 Add the cornstarch slurry and increase the heat to medium-high, bringing the sauce to a light boil.
 Boil, while stirring, until the sauce thickens.
 Remove from heat.

 Serve with extra hot sauce and chopped green onions.

-Leftovers can be store in an airtight container in the refrigerator for up to 3 days.
+Serving and Storing - Serve it with hot sauce and fresh green onions.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
 To eat leftovers, gently reheat the stir fry over the stove or in the microwave.

 - For a gluten-free recipe, use Tamari in place of soy sauce.

 - If you want to use brown rice, increase the cooking time to 45 minutes.